UNIHIKER/unihiker-docs/docs/K10/Examples/examples_arduinoide.md

 ## **AI-QR Code Scanner**
 You can generate your own QR code through some free [QR code generation sites](https://www.qr-code-generator.com/). <br/>
+Note: TF card is need to run this example, and the Album Cover picture needs to be stored in TF card.
 Below is the "Album cover" QR code we generated
 ````c++ title="QR Code Scanner**"
 #include "unihiker_k10.h"